gitandre/INF3720-HCI-2/Chapter 2/README.md

 - 🛠️ **Prototyping** is a useful technique for **facilitating user feedback** on designs at all stages.
 - 🔄 **Interaction design activities** are becoming better integrated with **lifecycle models** from other related disciplines like **software engineering** 💻.

+---

+**Glossary for Chapter 2: The Process of Interaction Design**

+### 1. **Interaction Design**
+   The process of designing interactive products to support the way people communicate and interact in their everyday lives.
+It involves discovering user requirements, designing solutions, and prototyping and evaluating those solutions.

+### 2. **Stakeholders**
+   Individuals or groups who are affected by or have an interest in the development of an interactive product.
+This may include users, customers, developers, and anyone impacted by the product's introduction.

+### 3. **Double Diamond Model**
+   A model for design that includes four phases: Discover, Define, Develop, and Deliver.
+It emphasizes divergent and convergent thinking for problem-solving.

+   - **Discover**: Understanding the problem by gathering insights from stakeholders.
+   - **Define**: Framing the design challenge based on gathered insights.
+   - **Develop**: Generating and refining design ideas through brainstorming and collaboration.
+   - **Deliver**: Prototyping and testing different solutions, iterating on feedback.

+### 4. **Design Principles**
+   Guidelines that support effective design, including:
+   - **Be People-Centered**: Focus on the needs and experiences of the people who will use the product.
+   - **Communicate Visually and Inclusively**: Make designs accessible and easily understood.
+   - **Collaborate and Co-Create**: Work with stakeholders to generate solutions.
+   - **Iterate**: Repeatedly refine designs based on user feedback.

+### 5. **Prototyping**
+   The creation of a preliminary model of a product to explore and test ideas before finalizing the design.
+Prototypes can be paper-based or digital and serve as a means for evaluating design choices.

+### 6. **User-Centered Design**
+   An approach that emphasizes involving users in every stage of the design process to ensure the product meets their needs and preferences.
+It includes focusing on user tasks, empirical measurement, and iterative testing.

+### 7. **Activity-Centered Design**
+   Focuses on the behavior surrounding specific activities rather than user needs and goals.
+The design is informed by how people interact with specific tasks.

+### 8. **Genius Design**
+   A design approach where the designer relies on their own expertise and intuition rather than extensive user involvement.
+Users validate the final ideas but are not involved throughout the process.

+### 9. **Participatory Design (Co-Design)**
+   A design philosophy that involves users as active participants in the design process, ensuring their needs and feedback directly influence the product.

+### 10. **People-Centered Approach**
+   A broader approach that not only focuses on end users but also includes stakeholders and contextual factors that may influence product use.
+It ensures the product is designed for real-world application.

+### 11. **Lifecycle Model**
+   A framework that outlines the stages of developing an interactive product, including discovering requirements, designing alternatives, prototyping, and evaluating.

+### 12. **Design Sprint**
+   A time-constrained, iterative process for solving design problems and testing solutions.
+It consists of six phases: Pre-sprint (planning), Understand, Define, Sketch, Decide, Prototype, and Validate.

+### 13. **Research in the Wild (RITW)**
+   A research approach involving the development and testing of new technologies in natural settings, rather than controlled environments, to observe how people use and adapt them in their daily lives.

+### 14. **Expectation Management**
+   The process of ensuring stakeholders and users have realistic expectations about what a new product will offer to prevent disappointment and increase acceptance.

+### 15. **Ownership**
+   Involving users throughout the design process so that they feel they have contributed to the product, leading to greater acceptance and support of the final solution.

+### 16. **Iteration**
+   The practice of refining and improving design through repeated cycles of prototyping, user testing, and feedback analysis.

+### 17. **Crowdsourcing in Design**
+   Engaging a large number of people (often online) to contribute ideas or feedback for the design process.
+This helps to incorporate diverse perspectives.

+### 18. **A/B Testing**
+   A method for comparing two versions of a design to determine which one performs better, typically used to refine user interfaces or test specific changes.